 FACE STRUCTURE 101

 The four major areas of structural change are bone, muscle, fat, and finally, skin.
-But before we dive into the woes of aging, here’s a very basic lesson on face structure: your outer skin (epidermis) is packed from the inside with the hypodermis (also known as subcutis), which is where all your (appropriately named) subcutaneous fat is found.
-The hypodermis is what connects to the web of your facial muscles, which in turn link to your perfect bone structure.
-We’ll explore these elements from inside out, starting with bone.
+But before we dive into the woes of aging, here are the basics of face structure: your outer skin (epidermis) is packed from the inside with the hypodermis (also known as subcutis), which is where all your subcutaneous fat is found.
+The hypodermis is what connects to the web of your facial muscles, which in turn link to your bone structure.
+We’ll explore these elements from inside out, starting with the bone.

 Migrating + Losing Density

-Dr. Shereene Idriss is a CB-approved dermatologist with vast experience in lasers and other cutting-edge anti-aging technologies.
-When bones migrate and lose density, she explains, “the orbital rim (aka eye socket) widens, particularly along the outer inferior edges, giving your eyes a more sunken appearance with more prominent fat pads resulting in a tired look.”
-That retraction of the jawline mentioned by Dr. Weishar, unveils “jowls and an unstructured neck,” says Idriss.
+Dr. Shereene Idriss, a dermatologist with vast experience in lasers and other cutting-edge anti-aging technologies, explains what happens when bones migrate and lose density.
+“The orbital rim (aka eye socket) widens, particularly along the outer inferior edges, giving your eyes a more sunken appearance with more prominent fat pads resulting in a tired look.”
+That retraction of the jawline that Dr. Weishar mentioned, unveils “jowls and an unstructured neck,” says Dr. Idriss.

 The kicker?
 Most of these changes happen much earlier in women—between young and middle age—and much later in men—between middle and old age.

-Solutions: there are no skeletal approaches to anti-aging, but there are preventive procedures to avoid sagging; keeping the skin taut is the best approach here.
+Solutions: There are no skeletal approaches to anti-aging, but there are preventive procedures to avoid sagging.
+Keeping the skin taut is the best approach here.
 “Heat is a potent source of energy that allows fibrous bands to tighten while stimulating new collagen to develop,” explains Dr. Idriss.
-Radiofrequency (a favorite of Joanna Vargas; check out this video) and ultherapy are great examples of preventive procedures you can do every couple years.
+Radiofrequency (a favorite of Joanna Vargas) and ultherapy are great examples of preventive procedures you can do every couple of years.

 Etching + Sagging

-That underlying structure of facial muscles mentioned above is called the superficial muscular aponeurotic system (SMAS), which sits between bone and fat.
+That underlying structure of facial muscles mentioned above is called the superficial muscular aponeurotic system (SMAS), and it sits between bone and fat.
 When bones give way, the muscles follow.

-Before this loss of volume takes place, your muscles have the chance to work up lines from repetitive motions.
-“Muscular activity can result in “etched in” lines due to repeated motion, explains Dr. Weishar.
+Solutions: Before this loss of volume takes place, your muscles have the chance to work up lines from repetitive motions.
+“Muscular activity can result in “etched-in” lines due to repeated motion, explains Dr. Weishar.
 “This is where Botox/Dysport/Xeomin can really help—both in preventing and reversing early lines before they set in.”

 Disappearing + Drifting

 As babies, our faces are round and full of pudgy, subcutaneous pockets of fat.
-As this Harvard Health article so accurately describes, that fat diminishes and rearranges itself slowly but surely, finding new pockets to inhabit as we age—usually, those pockets aren’t high on our cheekbones or perfectly arranged to balance our eyebrows and eyes.
-Those pockets drift downward, clumping around the chin, jaw, and neck.
+As this Harvard Health article describes, that fat diminishes and rearranges itself slowly but surely, finding new pockets to inhabit as we age.
+Usually, those pockets aren’t high on our cheekbones or perfectly arranged to balance our eyebrows and eyes.
+They drift downward, clumping around the chin, jaw, and neck.

 The result?
 It looks like your skin is falling and wrinkling (which it is) but the underlying cause is the deflation of fat.